Which of the following best describes the difference between a po... | Study Prep in Pearson+

 1

-Step 1: Understand the definition of a population in statistics.
-A population refers to the entire set of individuals, items, or data points that share a common characteristic and are the focus of a statistical study.
+Understand the definition of a population in statistics: it refers to the entire set of individuals or items that are of interest in a particular study or analysis.

-Step 3: Compare the two concepts.
-The population includes all members of the defined group, while the sample includes only some members chosen from that group.
+Recognize that a sample is used because it is often impractical or impossible to study the entire population.

-Step 4: Evaluate the given options based on these definitions.
-Identify which option correctly states that a population is the whole group and a sample is a part of that group.
+Note that the size of a sample is usually smaller than the population, but the sample should be representative to make valid inferences about the population.

-Step 5: Conclude that the correct description is: 'A population includes all members of a defined group, while a sample is a subset of that group selected for analysis.'
+Conclude that the key difference is that the population includes all members of the group being studied, while the sample consists of only some members selected from the population.

 Watch next